enygma/slim-app-skeleton/README.md

 ### Installation:

+To use this project, clone it and perform the following:

+#### 1. Set up the Apache virtual host

-To use this project, clone it and point your web server at the `public/` directory as the document root:
+Ensure that `mod_rewrite` is enabled and point your web server at the `public/` directory as the document root:

 ```
 <VirtualHost *:80>